How Many Days for Disney World?

 what-is-the-genie

-So now that we have established that most families will need at least five full days to visit all of the Disney World theme parks, we will break down exactly how many days you should spend at each Disney World park for your vacation.
-As a general rule of thumb, we always recommend spending at least two full days at Magic Kingdom, one day at EPCOT, one day at Hollywood Studios, and one day at Animal Kingdom.
-This is especially true for families visiting Disney World with young children or first-time visitors to Walt Disney World.
-Families with older children or who have previously visited might be better suited with a Disney World park hopper ticket, allowing them to mix and match how they spend their days in the parks.
+When you’re breaking it down by how many days to spend at each Disney World park, we always recommend spending at least two full days at Magic Kingdom, one day at EPCOT, one day at Hollywood Studios, and a single day at Animal Kingdom.
+This is especially true for families on a Walt Disney World vacation with young children or first-time visitors to Walt Disney World.
+Families with older children or who have previously visited might be better suited with a Disney World park hopper option ticket, allowing them to mix and match how they spend their days in the parks.

-As a general rule of thumb, the Disney vacation planners at The Park Prodigy always recommend one full day at Disney’s Hollywood Studios.
+The Disney vacation planners at The Park Prodigy always recommend one full day at Disney’s Hollywood Studios.
 Still, it also depends entirely on what is most important to you when visiting.
-For example, for families who are looking to take advantage of everything Star Wars Galaxy’s Edge has to offer, you might consider one day and a half as this will allow you to enjoy the added experiences found in the Droid Depot, Ogas Cantina, and even creating your own Lightsaber.
-You will also see that although Disney’s Hollywood Studios only has nine major attractions at this point in time, they are all extremely popular rides, and this park also has some Fantasmic shows that guests love, including Fantasmic.
+For example, for families who are looking to take advantage of everything Star Wars Galaxy’s Edge has to offer, you might consider a day and a half.
+This will allow you to enjoy the added experiences found in the Droid Depot and everything else the land has to offer.
+You will also see that although Disney’s Hollywood Studios only has nine major attractions.
+They are all extremely popular rides like Runaway Railway!
+This park is also home to Fantasmic.
 So, for that reason, it’s one of our favorite parks to double down on when we are visiting Disney World with park hopper tickets.

 We generally recommend dedicating one full day when visiting Animal Kingdom Park.
 With a well-crafted game plan and upgrading to use the individual lightning lane, guests can effortlessly experience all the major attractions, including Avatar Flight of Passage, Kilimanjaro Safaris, and Expedition Everest.
 This schedule also allows ample time to enjoy live performances such as the Festival of the Lion King and Finding Nemo – The Musical.
 It’s also important to note that Animal Kingdom will typically close easier than the other Disney World theme parks, so for that reason, it’s one of our favorite parks to start our days at when we plan to park hop.